skillstorm-congo/20250602-CGI-Java-Project-4/README.md

         2) README.md

+        3) webpages.png
+            - image of web pages' relationship

 </details>

 <hr>

-### **Quiz Application/Website**
+### **Employee Management Application/Website**

-This application/website provides hours of fun for all users of any age!
-You can choose from 6 quizzes to partake in and they range from tea trivia to unicorn personlity.
-Each quiz is unique as is its answer types and grading/scoring method.
+This application/website is a central HR resource hub for timesheets, time off requests, and pay stubs for employees.

 <hr>